giovannapp/Vehicle-to-Grid-extension-optimal-DSS/README.md

 ### EV-Specific Edge Cases

 #### 1. The "Monday Morning Problem"
-EVs used heavily over the weekend arrive Monday with very low SoC.
+EVs used heavily over the weekend arrive on Monday with very low SoC.
 The grid cannot extract much energy precisely when post-weekend demand may be high.
 The model needs a minimum SoC guarantee that holds regardless of grid needs.

 #### 2. Cold Weather Battery Derating
-At −10°C, usable battery capacity drops ~20–30%.
+At −10°C, usable battery capacity drops by ~20–30%.
 This correlates with exactly the high-demand winter periods when the grid needs storage most.
 Perversely, when the grid needs EVs most, they are least capable.
 Must be captured in seasonal scenarios.

 #### 3. Simultaneous Departure Events
-If many EVs at a residential bus all depart at 7:30am, the grid must stop discharging and actually *charge* all of them within a narrow window.
-This can create demand spikes worse than without V2G.
+If many EVs at a residential bus all depart at 7:30 am, the grid must stop discharging and actually *charge* all of them within a narrow window.
+This can create demand spikes worse than those without V2G.
 Model by constraining net power flow in the final hour before peak departure time.

 #### 4. Emergency Override
-Owner needs the car unexpectedly (medical, etc.).
-Model a fraction of the fleet as permanently "interruptible" — always able to leave regardless of grid dispatch.
+The owner needs the car unexpectedly (medical, etc.).
+Model a fraction of the fleet as permanently "interruptible":  always able to leave regardless of grid dispatch.
 This reduces effective dispatchable capacity by ~10–15%.

 #### 5. Charger Bidirectionality Penetration
 Not all EVs have V2G-capable chargers today.
 Assume 30–40% of parked EVs are actually dispatchable as a conservative baseline, and sweep this as a sensitivity parameter.